SarahAllenReed/sarahallenreed/content/catalogue/discography.md

 date = "2014-04-09"
 +++

 Below is a short summary of my discography up to this point, with some singles omitted.
-For samples of these recordings, please click "Music" in the menu above, or check out [my Bandcamp](https://sarahallenreed.bandcamp.com) or [my Soundcloud](http://soundcloud.com/sarahallenreed).
+For samples of these recordings, please [refer to the Music link](/music) in the menu above, or check out [my Bandcamp](https://sarahallenreed.bandcamp.com) or [my Soundcloud](http://soundcloud.com/sarahallenreed).

 ### as Cassandra Complex